-The quantification is limited to in-country expenditures and disaggregates the expenditures using international development assistance funds and the expenditures incurred using public or private funds.
+The quantification is limited to in-country expenditures, volumes of antiretroviral drugs procured and distributed and disaggregates by the expenditures using international development assistance funds and the expenditures incurred using public or private funds.

 There are certain requirements for data collection and quality to ensure reliability and validity of the indicators to assure credibility.